-Last year, I moved into a house that is more than 100 years old.
-While I hope to eventually turn it into my dream home, saying it’s a fixer-upper would be a massive understatement.
+Recently, I moved into a house that is more than 100 years old.
+Eventually, it will be my dream home, but at the moment, it needs a lot of work.

-The home needs a lot of work, so I spend most of my weekends covered in paint and sawdust, working on projects to upgrade and customize the home to my liking.
-I’m a fairly handy guy, and I face a difficult decision with each new project: Do I tackle it myself, or should I hire someone who can offer expertise on the job at hand?
+And I mean a lot of work, so I spend most of my weekends covered in paint and sawdust, working on projects to upgrade and customize the home to my liking.
+I’m a fairly handy guy, and I face a difficult decision with each new project: Do I tackle it myself, or should I hire someone who can offer expertise on the job?

-Businesses face a similar decision when they’re ready to implement a transportation management solution (TMS).
+Businesses face a similar decision when ready to implement a transportation management solution (TMS).
 Do they place the burden of implementing a TMS on their internal team?
-Or do they partner with a logistics service provider (LSP) that has years of industry knowledge and experience?
+Or do they partner with a logistics service provider (LSP) with years of industry knowledge and experience?

-A do-it-yourself approach to logistics might seem appealing, but let’s take a look at some of the lesser-known costs of this strategy and then consider the benefits of working with a full-service LSP that can implement a powerful TMS solution like MercuryGate.
+A do-it-yourself approach to logistics might seem appealing, but let’s look at some of the lesser-known costs of this strategy and then consider the benefits of working with a full-service LSP that can implement a powerful TMS solution like MercuryGate.

 The Costs and Complications of DIY Logistics